Mells, Nunney and Finger Farm

 Food & drink

 Please bring a packed lunch and at least 1 litre of water for the day.
-There will be an optional pub visit at the end of the walk.
 There is a village shop in Mells but I wouldn't rely on this for your main lunch.